-Abstract: We theoretically study current dynamics of graphene nanoribbons subject to bias and ac driven fields.
 We showed that graphene nanoribbons exhibit negative high-harmonic differential conductivity.
 Negative differential conductivity appears when bias electric filed is in the neighborhood of applied ac filed amplitude.
 We also observe both even and odd high-harmonic negative differential conductivity at wave mixing of two commensurate frequencies.
 The even harmonics are more pronounced than the odd harmonics.
-A possible use of the present method for generating terahartz frequencies at even harmonics in graphene is suggested.
+A possible use of the present method for generating terahertz frequencies at even harmonics in graphene is suggested.

-Keywords and phrases: Graphene, Current density, Bessel function, Bloch oscillations, Negative differential conductivity.
+Keywords: Current density, Bessel function, Bloch oscillations, Negative differential conductivity